01 of 05

 Main Street USA Jitney

 You might also wonder what a jitney is - and by now you may be wondering why the main street vehicles have such funny names.
-I can't answer that question, but here's the origin of "jitney," summarized from the Merriam-Webster Dictionary: The word was slang for a nickel coin in the early 1900s.
+That's a question that has no answer, but here's the origin of "jitney," summarized from the Merriam-Webster Dictionary: The word was slang for a nickel coin in the early 1900s.
 Over time, the word was applied to small buses that cost only a nickel to ride.
-At Disneyland, you can keep that nickel in your pocket and ride the jitney for free.
+At Disneyland, you can keep your nickels in your pocket and ride the jitney for free.